 - Insurance Coverage: While some health insurance policies may cover part or all of the cost of genetic testing, it’s important to check with your provider, as coverage varies widely.

-The price should not deter individuals who may benefit from testing, as the long-term benefits far outweigh the upfront costs.
+The price should not deter individuals who may benefit from testing, as the long-term benefits Genetic testing for cancer cost far outweigh the upfront costs.

 What to Expect During Genetic Testing